YichuanWSXD/LiquidFutures/README.md

 # LiquidFutures
-*This repository is build for an interview project*
+*This repository is built for an interview project*

 ## Instruction
 *Strategy.ipynb* - code in jupyter notebook